iter8-tools/docs/docs/tutorials/abn/rewards.md

 --set cronjobSchedule="*/1 * * * *"
 ```

-This experiment executes in a loop (`runner=cronjob`), once every minute (see `cronjobSchedule`).
-It uses the `custommetrics` task to read metrics from the (mocked) Prometheus provider.
-Finally, the `assess` task verifies that the `latency-mean` is below 50 msec and identifies which version provides the greatest reward; that is, the greatest mean profit.
+This experiment executes in a [loop](../../user-guide/topics/parameters.md), once every minute.
+It uses the [`custommetrics` task](../../user-guide/tasks/custommetrics.md) to read metrics from the (mocked) Prometheus provider.
+Finally, the [`assess` task](../../user-guide/tasks/assess.md) verifies that the `latency-mean` is below 50 msec and identifies which version provides the greatest reward; that is, the greatest mean profit.

 ## Inspect experiment report